 CONNECTION_REQUEST : order to connect.
-In such case, the NID_RADIO (phone number) is provided by the application
+In such case, the NID_RADIO (phone number) is provided by the application and the RADIO_PRIORITY_LEVEL (HIGH or LOW) aswell.

+CHANGE_OF_PRIORITY_LEVEL : change the priority level (HIGH / LOW) of the radio connection.

-DISCONNECTION_REQUEST : order to disconnect
+DISCONNECTION_REQUEST : order to disconnect.
+In such case, the application provides a diagnostic code.

-RESET_CONNECTION : order to disconnect and then reconnect
+RESET_CONNECTION : order to disconnect and then reconnect In such case, the application provides a diagnostic code.

-INFINITE_CONNECTION_RETRIES : order to try to reconnect infinitely after a connection loss or a reset connection
+INFINITE_CONNECTION_ATTEMPTS : order to try to reconnect infinitely after a connection loss or a reset connection.

 DATA : euroradio data message from trainborne.
 In such case, the application provides the radio data message which is a bit stream (maximum length = 8*500 bits)